umbraco/Umbraco-CMS/CONTRIBUTING.md

 ### Keeping your Umbraco fork in sync with the main repository

+We recommend you sync with our repository before you submit your pull request.
+That way, you can fix any potential merge conflicts and make our lives a little bit easier.

+Also, if you've submitted a pull request three weeks ago and want to work on something new, you'll want to get the latest code to build against of course.

 To sync your fork with this original one, you'll have to add the upstream url, you only have to do this once:

 ```